-Yesterday I had the time of my life… these two guys from England came over to hunt snakes in Krabi.
+Yesterday I had a great time.
+Two guys from England came over to hunt snakes in Krabi.
 They’ve seen my ThailandSnakes.com site and my snake videos on YouTube and asked if I would help them find snakes in Krabi.

 We met at the Cobra show.
-I introduced everyone to each other – yaya, jackie, ip, maak, johnny, mark and tom – these last 2 from England.
+I introduced everyone to each other – Yaya, Jackie, Ip, Maak, Johnny, Mark and Tom – these last two were from England.

 That was great anyway – I’ve not played with a wild retic before.